View Richard Moyer's Obituary on RepublicanHerald.com and share memories

 Richard was preceded in death by a sister, Dolores Moyer Schumacher, who passed in 2010.

-In addition to his wife of 63 years, Richard is survived by a sister, Janet Moyer Krause; four children, son, Randal, husband to Nancy Stump Moyer, daughter, Rhonda, wife of Terry Danenhower, son, Brian, husband of Michele Grover Moyer, and son, Bradley Moyer.
-He is also survived by four grandchildren, Alexandra Miller, Rachel Zelonis, Gregory Moyer and Scott Moyer; two great-grandchildren, Isabelle and Grayson Zelonis.
+In addition to his wife of 64 years, Richard is survived by a sister, Janet Moyer Krause; four children, son, Randal, husband to Nancy Stump Moyer, daughter, Rhonda, wife of Terry Danenhower, son, Brian, husband of Michele Grover Moyer, and son, Bradley Moyer.
+He is also survived by four grandchildren, Alexandra Miller, Rachel Zelonis, Gregory Moyer and Scott Moyer; two great-grandchildren; Isabelle and Grayson Zelonis.

 In accordance with the wishes of both Richard and Arlene, services will be private at the convenience of the family.
 Grabowski Funeral Home, Schuylkill Haven, is entrusted with services.
 Burial will occur on the grounds of Schuylkill Memorial Park, Schuylkill Haven.
 Memories and condolences can be shared at www.grabowskifuneralhome.com.